 - Invite over friends and their dogs for play dates.

 - Enroll your dog in a dog daycare once or twice a week.

-If your dog suddenly begins to show fear or aggression when he is around new people or in a new environment, lack of socialization may be a factor.
+If your dog suddenly begins to show fear or aggression when it is around new people or in a new environment, lack of socialization may be a factor.
 The best way to handle it is to find a dog trainer or animal behaviorist experienced working with fearful or aggressive dogs.
-She will be able to help identify the exact cause of your dog's behavior and create a behavior modification program to help manage or end the problem.
+This expert will be able to help identify the exact cause of your dog's behavior and create a behavior modification program to help manage or end the problem.

 Don't push your dog too far, too fast.
 If the dog is uncomfortable, stay calm and try to remove yourself from the situation as soon as possible.
 Scolding the dog will only make it worse.
 Soothe the dog and stay calm and confident.
 Yelling at a scared dog will only exacerbate the situation.